Abnormal Corn Ear and Kernel Development

 Chaffy Ears

-Characterized by ears with shrunken, lightweight kernels that have gaps between the kernels (Figure 13).
+This abnormal development is characterized by ears that have gaps between shrunken, lightweight kernels and (Figure 13).
 Ears can be poorly filled.
-Premature plant death caused by frost, drought, disease, high temperatures, and insects are among the causes.
-Additionally, high plant population, severe potassium deficiency, and hail damage can be possible causes.1
+Premature plant death due to frost, drought, disease, high temperatures, and insects are among the causes.
+Additionally, high plant population, severe potassium deficiency, and hail damage may result in chaffy ears.1

 Bouquet Ears

-Characterized by several ears appearing on the same node (Figure 14).
-The cause may be related to heat stress during early ear formation and development (V5 to V15 growth stages) and the misapplication of pesticides (herbicides, fungicides, insecticides) prior to tasseling.
-Additionally, the apical dominance of the main ear may be lost causing multiple ears to form.5
+Several ears appearing on the same node are referred to as bouquet ears (Figure 14).
+The cause may be related to heat stress during early ear formation and development (V5 to V15 growth stages) and the misapplication of pesticides (herbicides, fungicides, insecticides) prior to tasseling Additionally, any factor that disrupts apical dominance of the primary ear can result in the formation of multiple ears.5

 Figure 14.
 Bouquet ears.